OWASP/url-classifier/README.md

 ## <a name="problem"></a>Problem

 Matching URLs with regular expressions is hard.
-Even experienced programmers who are familiar with the URL spec produce code like `/http:\/\/example.com/` which spuriously matches unintended URLs like
+Even experienced programmers who are familiar with the URL spec produce patterns like `/http:\/\/example.com/` which spuriously matches unintended URLs:

 -  `http://example.com.evil.com/`
 -  `http://example.com@evil.com/`
 -  `http://example_com/`
 -  `javascript:alert(1)//http://example.com`

-while failing to match simple variants that were probably oversights:
+while failing to match simple variants that probably should:

 -  `HTTP://example.com/` which uses a ucase scheme
 -  `http://EXAMPLE.com/` which uses a ucase hostname